S. Korea walks back on possibly lifting sanctions on North

+South Korean conservatives reacted with anger as well, and Kang's ministry downplayed her comments later, saying in a statement that the government has yet to start a "full-fledged" review of sanctions, meaning no decision was imminent.

-Unification Minister Cho Myoung-gyon told a parliamentary audit on Thursday there has been no serious consideration given to removing the sanctions and that doing so would be hard unless North Korea acknowledged responsibility for the 2010 attack.
-North Korea has fiercely denied it sunk the Cheonan warship.
+Unification Minister Cho Myoung-gyon told a parliamentary audit on Thursday there has been no serious consideration given to lifting the sanctions and that doing so would be hard unless North Korea acknowledges responsibility for the 2010 attack.
+North Korea has fiercely denied it sank the Cheonan warship.

+Liberal South Korean President Moon Jae-in hopes that progress in nuclear diplomacy will allow him to advance his ambitious plans for engagement with North Korea, including joint economic projects and reconnecting inter-Korean roads and railways.
+These projects have been held back by the sanctions against North Korea.

+While arguing that improved inter-Korean relations could possibly facilitate progress in larger nuclear negotiations between the U.S. and North Korea, Cho said Seoul isn't ready yet to campaign for reduced pressure against its rival.

+"At the current stage, I think it's a little early for us to call for the lifting or easing of the U.N. sanctions," Cho said.

-Trump's response when he was asked about Kang's comments implied friction between the allies over the pace of inter-Korean engagement amid concerns in Washington that Pyongyang is lagging behind its supposed promise to denuclearize.
+Trump's response when he was asked about Kang's comments implied friction between the allies over the pace of inter-Korean engagement amid concerns in Washington that North Korea is lagging behind in its supposed promise to denuclearize.

-"They won't do that without our approval," Trump said.
+"They won't do that without our approval," Trump said of the comments.
 "They do nothing without our approval."

-South Korean President Moon Jae-in has mostly stayed firm on sanctions despite actively engaging with North Korea and floating the possibility of huge investments and joint economic projects in return for the North's relinquishment of its nuclear weapons.
+Moon has mostly stayed firm on sanctions despite actively engaging with North Korea and floating the possibility of huge investments and joint economic projects in return for the North's relinquishment of its nuclear weapons.

-South Korea effectively shut down all cross-border economic cooperation and banned North Korea from using shipping lanes in South Korean territory in the 2010 sanctions.
-A jointly run factory park in the North Korean border town of Kaesong wasn't shut down until 2016 in response to a North Korean nuclear test and long-range rocket launch.
+In the 2010 sanctions, South Korea effectively shut down all cross-border economic cooperation except for a jointly run factory park in the North Korean border town of Kaesong and banned North Korea from using shipping lanes in South Korean territory.
+The Kaesong factory park was shuttered in 2016 in response to a North Korean nuclear test and long-range rocket launch.

-During Moon's visit to Pyongyang last month, he and leader Kim Jong Un agreed to normalize operations at the Kaesong factory park and resume joint tours to North Korea when possible, voicing optimism the international sanctions could end and allow such projects.
+During Moon's visit to North Korea last month, he and Kim agreed to normalize operations at the Kaesong factory park and resume joint tours to North Korea when possible, voicing optimism that international sanctions could end and allow such projects.

 The North and South also announced measures to reduce conventional military threats, such as creating buffer zones along their land and sea boundaries and a no-fly zone above the border.
 The North also said it would dismantle its main nuclear facility in Nyongbyon if the United States takes unspecified corresponding measures.